opalmer/pyfarm/docs/source/design/dns_resolution_service.rst

 Refreshing Data
 +++++++++++++++
-Unlike DNS which usually respects `TTL <https://en.wikipedia.org/wiki/Time_to_live>`_ pyfarm's dns server will be configurable to respect either TTL or operate on a fixed timer.
-Although this does not following the usual design of DNS it will ensure the agent systems won't have much of a delay getting the latest results.
+Unlike DNS which usually respects `TTL <https://en.wikipedia.org/wiki/Time_to_live>`_ pyfarm's DNS server will be configurable to respect either TTL or operate on a fixed timer.
+Although this does not follow the usual design of DNS it will ensure the agent systems won't have much of a delay getting the latest results.
 This could pose issues for anything respecting TTL however so TTL responses should be modified for hosts that we are handling to match the timer value if